onflow/freshmint/src/templates/README.md

 ### Pin the NFT metadata

-After you mint your NFTs, you'll need to pin the metdata to IPFS so that it's available to the world.
+After you mint your NFTs, you'll need to pin the metadata to IPFS so that it's available to the world.

 Hint: you can implement a blind drop by pinning the metadata _after_ your drop completes.